 This Cathedral is right across from the Royal Palace and when in the area is definitely worth a peak.
 It is free to enter, although a small donation is requested for maintenance.
 This cathedral is also the site where the current King and Queen of Spain held their wedding ceremony.

 *Depending on whether or not you want to enter the castle spend 1-2 hours in this area

 Stop 2: Plaza Mayor

 A 10 minute walk from Cathedral

-The stunning Plaza Mayor is a historical pedestrain plaza in the center of Madrid dating back to the late 1500’s.
-It was constucted during King Phillip III’s reign, so of course, you will find a big regal bronze statue of him smack in the middle of the plaza.
-Today is it surrounded by residental buildings with over 200 balconies looking over the plaza, tourist shops, retaurants and cafés.
+The stunning Plaza Mayor is a historical pedestrian plaza in the center of Madrid dating back to the late 1500’s.
+It was constructed during King Phillip III’s reign, so of course, you will find a big regal bronze statue of him smack in the middle of the plaza.
+Today is it surrounded by residential buildings with over 200 balconies looking over the plaza, tourist shops, restaurants and cafés.
 Once used to view bullfights and public executions, the plaza is now used for more ‘calm’ events such as Christmas markets and expositions.

 There are nine different majestic archways leading to the Plaza Mayor and each of the entries will direct you towards different neighborhoods within the city.
 Be sure to explore, but be careful not to get lost!